clangridge/NMEAParser/README.md

-# NMEA Parser for Serial COM Ports
+# NMEA Parser for Serial COM Ports in ESRI's Runtime API
 Using ESRI's Runtime 100.x framework, this class accesses a Serial COM port and provides information based on the NMEA strings read from the port

 Class for converting NMEA GPS data supplied through a Serial COM Port into a format that is usable by ESRI's runtime library.